Class-level RCT

 This standard guides high-quality educational RCTs and evaluates existing research.

 Researchers often create a custom test specifically designed to measure the outcomes of their intervention.
-This can lead to bias, as the test may be overly aligned with the intervention, inflating its apparent effectiveness.
+This can lead to bias, as the test may be overly aligned with the intervention, inflating it's apparent effectiveness.
 Standardised exams provide a more objective and comparable measure of educational outcomes.

 Locate any quotes from the paper describing the test or examination used to measure outcomes.
 For example: "We used the national standardised exam in mathematics..." or "We developed a new test for the purpose of this study..."